kopia/kopia/site/content/docs/_index.md

     weight: 20
 ---

-Kopia is a fast and secure open-source backup/restore tool that manages filesystem snapshots in a remote storage.
+Kopia is a fast and secure open-source backup/restore tool that allows you to save snapshots of your data in remote (cloud) storage, to a connected NAS or server, or locally on your machine.
+Kopia does not 'image' your whole machine.
+Rather, Kopia allows you to backup/restore any and all files that you deem are important or critical.

+Kopia has both CLI (command line interface) and GUI (graphical user interface) versions, making it the perfect tool for both advanced and regular users.
+You can read more about Kopia's unique [features](features/) -- which include deduplication and end-to-end 'zero knowledge' encryption -- and learn more about Kopia's [architecture](advanced/architecture/) to get a better understanding of how Kopia works.

-* Read the [Getting Started Guide](getting-started/) for a step-by-step walkthrough of using Kopia
+When ready, head to the [installation](installation/) page to download and install Kopia and make sure read the [Getting Started Guide](getting-started/) for a step-by-step walkthrough of how to use Kopia.
-* Go to the [Installation](installation/) page to get latest kopia release
-* Have a look at the [repositories](Repositories/) page to repositories usage examples
-* Check out some of Kopia's unique [Features](features/) including deduplication and encryption
-* Learn about the [Architecture](advanced/architecture/) of Kopia
-* Find more details about command line and APIs in the [Reference](reference/) section.